 - How do you keep warm when it’s cold?

 A number of options are presented concerning water, food, temporary shelter and starting a fire.
 Some seem more practical than others.
 You’ll have to decide what would work for your situation.

 Jim Cobb’s demonstration of commercial and DIY fire starters is my favorite part of the video.
 This segment will inspire you to get your children or grandchildren involved in making your own fire starters.

 Another section discusses EDC (everyday carry).

 There’s even a chapter on finances and prepping.
-It’s done by Jim Cobb, who has a book coming out before long on this topic.
+It’s done by Jim Cobb, who has written a book on this topic.

 And, could there be a DVD on preparedness essentials that doesn’t consider bug out bags and gear?
 You’ll get nothing but common sense guidance.

 As the title suggests, the focus is on short term situations that last only a few days.
 This one would also be an excellent video to show someone you want to introduce to prepping.

 This DVD gets to the subject matter right away with exhortations to plan for every family member.
 Pets, too.
 Next is more discussion of planning for food, water and other essentials.

 When it comes to food, don’t forget something as simple as having a can opener handy.
 Or buy pull top cans.
 There’s a really nifty tip on cooking rice without cooking it the usual way.
 I’ll bet you know what it is if you’ve served in the military.